Records management is a challenge for any organization that needs to store, manage and protect records for a long time.

 The challenge with records management is finding the right balance between security and accessibility.
 That is why it is important for businesses to use a security solution that allows them to manage their digital assets across multiple locations, while also keeping them easily accessible from anywhere.

-This challenge highlights the need for businesses to find a solution that can help them manage their digital assets across multiple locations while also providing a secure way of accessing them at any given time.
+This challenge highlights the need for businesses to find a solution that can help them manage their digital assets lifecycle across multiple locations while also providing a secure way of accessing them at any given time.

 5- Tracking the production of records